avxsynth-testing/avxsynth-wiki/System-Setup.md

 ##Basic Test
-  1. in KDev configure AVXEdit launch configuration Run-Configure Launches...
+  1. Launch AVXEdit.
+In $avxsynthroot$/apps/AVXEdit

-  1. Click 'Execute' to launch AVXEdit
+         ./AVXEdit

-  1. In the AVXEdit window, type 'Version()' and click the run button
+  1. In the AVXEdit window, type 'Version()' and click the run button.
+This will launch an MPlayer window with the AviSynth Version video

-  1. you should see MPlayer window with AviSynth version video
+  1. For instructions on using the AvxSynth Frame Server, check out [this](https://github.com/avxsynth/avxsynth/wiki/AvxSynth-Frame-Server) page.